joelshepherd/tabliss/README.md

 # Tabliss

-A pluggable, customisable new tab web extension written in TypeScript and React.
+A pluggable new tab web extension written in TypeScript, React and Redux.

 ## Usage